Alex-Pennington/MARS-History-Project/README.md

 - HTTPS is required for voice input in production (browser security requirement)
 - API keys should never be committed to version control
-- The AI interviewer is configured to redirect away from sensitive topics
+- The AI interviewer is configured to redirect away from sensitive topics The sensitive topic redirection is implemented entirely through prompt engineering in the AI's system instructions.
+The interviewer prompt includes a "Security Boundaries" section that tells Claude to immediately redirect the conversation if topics approach current operational frequencies, classified procedures, cryptographic specifics, or active MARS traffic details.
+It provides a specific redirect phrase to use: "That sounds operationally sensitive—let's stick to the historical and technical aspects."
+There's no code-level filtering—it relies on Claude following these instructions in its responses.

 ## Browser Support